axonivy-market/portal/README.md

 # Axon Ivy Portal

-[Axon Ivy Portal](https://market.axonivy.com/portal) is the main user portal for the Axon Ivy DPA.
+[Axon Ivy Portal](https://market.axonivy.com/portal) is the main enduser portal for the Axon Ivy Plattform.

 ## Documentation

-See the [developer documentation](https://developer.axonivy.com/doc/11.2/portal-guide/index.html) for details on how to use and customize it.
+See the [Axon Ivy Portal on the Axon Ivy Market documentation](https://market.axonivy.com/portal) for details on how to use and customize it.

 ## License